Center to Advance Education for Adults (CAEA)

 Bertram L. Scott is executive vice president and chief institutional development and sales officer for investment giant TIAA-CREF.
 He joined the company in 2000 as

 president of the organization’s insurance division.
 Previously, he was chief executive officer of Horizon Mercy, a managed care program initiative by Mercy Health Plan of Pennsylvania and Blue Cross/Blue Shield of New Jersey.
 Scott graduated with a Bachelor of Arts degree from DePaul University’s School for New Learning in 1980.
 A strong proponent of adult education, Scott has served as a DePaul University Trustee since 2005 and in May 2009 received an honorary degree and delivered the commencement address.
-Scott and his wife established The Bertram L. Scott/Elizabeth A. Fender Distinguished Lecture Series Endowment to attract renowned speakers to conferences presented by the Center to Advance Education for Adults.
+Scott and his wife established The Bertram L. Scott/Elizabeth A. Fender Distinguished Lecture Series Endowment to attract renowned speakers to conferences presented by the Center.

 Support the Center

 Donations support high quality, innovative programs firmly rooted in best practices for adult learning.
-For more information about supporting CAEA, please contact: Jim Dauer, Development Director firstname.lastname@example.org (312) 362-6374.
+For more information about supporting the Center, contact: Michelle Bibbs, Development Director, firstname.lastname@example.org or (312) 362-7072.

 Back to Top